iatkin/leaflet-svgicon/README.md

 # Leaflet-SVGIcon
 L.DivIcon.SVGIcon is a simple and customizable SVG marker icon with no external library or file dependencies.
 By default, 1 emoji, 2 characters of text or about 3 numerals can fit inside the icon's inner circle.
 A custom image referenced by URL may also be placed inside the circle.
+Please note that the circle is actually optional, and text or an image may be used without showing the circle.

 A shadow generated from the _createPathDescription method may also be added.
 As currently implemented, shadows are most compatible with shapes ending in a point.